justindujardin/pow2/README.md

 ================
 [![Build Status](https://secure.travis-ci.org/justindujardin/pow2.png)](http://travis-ci.org/justindujardin/pow2)

-This is originally based on the "[Eight-Bit Universal Role Playing](https://github.com/pents90/eburp)".
-All of the tooling and core game classes are under construction.
-It is built using Node.JS and a mix of CoffeeScript/TypeScript, with the latter being the eventual target language.
-The developer tools require only Node.JS and a text editor, and the game deploys with little effort to Heroku and integrates with Facebook.

 ## Build Instructions

 You need to have Node.JS and Grunt.JS installed, and a basic familiarity with executing commands in your system terminal.